istio/istio/tests/e2e/README.md

 2. Submit a PR with your changes to `istio/manager` or `istio/mixer`.
 3. Run `updateVersion.sh` to update the default Istio install configuration and then submit a PR  to `istio/istio` for the version change.
 (Only admin)

-   >>> Note: in the future step 3 will be done by the Jenkins build automatically
-   >>> whenever a new manager or mixer is successfully built.

 ### Writing tests
 Follow the sample of demo_test.go